sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_01.rst

 complicated ANOVA requires more careful notation due to the presence of multiple grouping variables, so we are now referring to this hypothesis as µ\ :sub:`1.` = µ\ :sub:`2.` = µ\ :sub:`3.`.
-However, as we will see shortly, although the hypothesit is identical the test of that hypothesis is subtly different due to the fact that we are now acknowledging the existence of the second grouping variable.
+However, as we will see shortly, although the hypothesis is identical the test of that hypothesis is subtly different due to the fact that we are now acknowledging the existence of the second grouping variable.